Len Deighton: Writing career: 1961–

+In September 1967 he wrote an article in The Sunday Times Magazine about Operation Snowdrop, an SAS attack on Benghazi during the Second World War.
+Deighton wrote that the raid "suffered a lack of security" because David Stirling, the leader of the raid, "had insisted upon talking about the raid during two social gatherings at the British Embassy in Cairo although warned not to do so".
+Stirling sued Deighton and Times Newspapers for libel the following year as the implication was that his indiscretion had endangered the lives of his men.
+Stirling explained in court that one of the social gatherings was a dinner with Winston Churchill, Field Marshal Jan Smuts, General Sir Alan Brooke, General Sir Claude Auchinleck and General Harold Alexander; the second occasion was a private conversation with Churchill.
+Deighton and Times Newspapers apologised, published a correction and paid damages.

-In 1968, Deighton was the producer of the film Only When I Larf, which was based on his novel of the same name.
+During the mid-1960s Deighton wrote for Playboy as a travel correspondent, and he provided a piece on the boom in spy fiction; An Expensive Place to Die was serialised in the magazine in 1967.
+In 1968 Deighton was the producer of the film Only When I Larf, which was based on his novel of the same name.
 He was the writer and co-producer of Oh!
 What a Lovely War in 1969, but did not enjoy the process of making films, and had his name removed from the film's credits.
 In 1970 Deighton wrote Bomber, a fictional account of an RAF Bomber Command raid that goes wrong.
-To produce the novel he used an IBM MT/ST, and it is likely that this was the first novel to be written using a word processor.
-Deighton's next non-fictional work, Fighter: The True Story of the Battle of Britain, was published in 1977.
-This was followed in 1978 by another novel, SS-GB, the idea for which came from Ray Hawkey, Deighton's friend from art school and the designer of the covers of several of his books.
-While the two were discussing what would have happened if the Germans had won the Second World War, Hawkey asked Deighton if he thought there could be an alternative history novel.
+To produce the novel he used an IBM MT/ST, and it is possible that this was the first novel to be written using a word processor.
+Deighton was interviewed on Desert Island Discs in June 1976 by Roy Plomley.